PavloPolovyi/taxi-service/README.md

 # :oncoming_taxi: Taxi-service :oncoming_taxi:
 <h2>📣 Project description 📣</h2>
 This is a simple web application that supports registration, authentication and simple CRUD operations.
 It follows SOLID patterns and built up according to N-tier architecture.
-It consists of 4 layers:
+It consists of 3 layers:
-Presentation layer, Data service layer, Business logic layer and Data access layer.
+Presentation layer, Business logic layer and Data access layer.

 ## <h2>:bookmark_tabs: Features</h2>
 * Registration as driver